-(originally appeared in Huff Post Parents in May 2016)
+This blog originally appeared in Huffington Post Canada in May 2016

 There is no deep thinking, forensic analysis or other investigative technique required to determine what creates, causes or contributes to an entitled individual.
 Rock stars, politicians and professional athletes, among others, have handlers.
 Entitled individuals have enablers.
 Period, end of story.

 You can safely bet there is one common denominator.
 They don’t act alone.
 Their actions are not isolated.
 They move, sometimes stealthily, because they are allowed to do so.
 The path ahead of them is often clear or cleared by someone else.
 Their enablers clear it for them — whether these enablers realize that IS what they’re doing, are proactively participating or are merely reacting on the sidelines through inaction.

 Entitled kids can turn into entitled individuals and can bob and weave their way through life deftly in large part because those of us around them allow it to happen.
 We enable that action.
 We are all guilty of enabling in one form or another — however, small or large that enablement.